-The party then enjoyed a Japanese 7-course tasting menu which included Tenderstem® zukushi, tamago-tofu with Tenderstem®, kombu-jime Tenderstem® with sea bass and Tenderstem® sashimi, and an inaniwa udon noodle Tenderstem® carbonara, finished off with the finest sake.
+The party then enjoyed a Japanese 7-course tasting menu which included Tenderstem® broccoli zukushi, tamago-tofu with Tenderstem® broccoli, kombu-jime Tenderstem® broccoli with sea bass and Tenderstem® broccoli sashimi, and an inaniwa udon noodle Tenderstem® broccoli carbonara, finished off with the finest sake.